-You will need your library card to access most of these databases from any computer outside of the library.
-If you don't have a card you can still use them inside the library, using a library computer.
+You will need your library card to access most of these resources if using a computer outside of the library or via wifi.
+If you don't have a card you can still use all of these resources inside the library, using a library computer.

 The Fortuna Branch Library has a subscription to this genealogy database.
 Unlike the other resources below, it cannot be used online from home.
 The Ancestry subscription can be accessed only from the computers located at the Fortuna Branch Library.
 Call 707-725-3460.

 Articles from MasterFile - Magazines, Books, and Journals

 Go to MasterFile Database

 Masterfile allows simple or sophisticated searching for articles from magazines, books, scholarly journals, and more.
 Search by subject, by journal and date, by keyword, title, author, etc. Articles are accompanied by citation information showing the details of the article's publication.
 This database includes

 Articles, News Videos & Documents from Explora

 Explora makes it easy to search for articles and news reports on your topic.
 You can also find primary source documents, and sometimes short news videos.
 The articles are sorted for different ages.
 They come from magazines, newspapers, and reference books or were written and checked just for this database.
 Each article has the details of its original publication so you can see where the facts and opinions come from.
 If you are writing a paper, that is the information you need for your footnotes or list of sources.